Beyond Two-Stage Training: Cooperative SFT and RL for LLM Reasoning

+To evaluate the cooperative-gain term in Eq.~\eqref{eq:lora_update}, at each iteration we draw a \emph{single} batch of rollouts from $\pi_{\theta+w}$ and score both $\theta$ and $\hat{\theta}$ on these \emph{shared} trajectories.
+Scoring on identical samples reduces variance and avoids sampling-noise confounding. \paragraph{Interpretation of teacher's behaviors} The update rule for the meta-parameter $w$ (Eq.~\eqref{eq:lora_update}) can be interpreted as gradient ascent on the surrogate objective

+where the first term preserves supervision from expert trajectories, and the second term is a \emph{cooperative gain} signal measuring how much the joint SFT-RL model (using $\theta$) improves the RL objective relative to an RL-only one (using $\hat{\theta}$).
+Maximizing $J_{\mathrm{meta}}$ therefore encourages the teacher parameters $w$ to shape supervision based on its \emph{utility for reward optimization}, rather than implicitly treating all supervised updates as uniformly beneficial.

-Algorithm 2 presents the learning procedure for BRIDGE.
-At each iteration, we sample SFT and RL mini-batches; update the base parameters $\theta$ with the joint objective; update the auxiliary parameters $\hat{\theta}$ via pure RL to track a baseline; and optimize the LoRA parameters $w$ to maximize cooperative gain—the improvement of the joint objective over pure RL.
-This process lets SFT meta-learn how to guide RL’s optimization, mitigating catastrophic forgetting and inefficient exploration.
+Algorithm 1 presents the learning procedure for BRIDGE.
+At each iteration, we sample SFT and RL mini-batches; update the base parameters $\theta$ with the joint objective; update the auxiliary parameters $\hat{\theta}$ via pure RL as a baseline; and optimize the LoRA parameters $w$ to maximize cooperative gain—the improvement of the joint objective over pure RL.
+This lets SFT meta-learn to guide RL’s optimization.